skounis/remote-xdebug/README.md

 # Remote Xdebug
-Debug a remote server with XDebug.
+Debug a remote server with XDebug and PHPStorm

 ## Overview
 The IDE (e.g. PHPStorm) is runnung in the local machine and is listeing for XDebug connections from a remote server.